ryancanhelpyou/web-launcher/README.md

 ## Get started
 You need to have the newest version of [Node.js](https://nodejs.org/) installed to use the Web Launcher.
 After that, clone this repository to your computer and use it as the foundation of your next web project.

 To get started, run `npm install` in the root folder of your project.
 This installs the node modules that Web Launcher requires.
 NPM is a package manager, that comes with Node.js - read more about it [here](https://www.npmjs.com/).
-Automatically the command `bower install` will be run which installs the Bower packages that is used by Web Launcher.
+Automatically, the command `bower install` will be run which installs the Bower packages that is used by Web Launcher.
 Bower is a front-end package manager and you can read more about [here](http://bower.io/).

 You are now ready to run `gulp` and get cracking with some front-endin'.